• Skip to primary navigation

 When we moved into our new home, I knew that I wanted to upgrade our interior window and door trim.
 We paid a little extra to upgrade the baseboards, but the rest of the interior trim is very basic and doesn’t match craftsman style exterior.

-A few years ago my parents built a house and my dad did all of the interior trim work himself.
-He chose very substantial craftsman style moldings, and they make such a big difference in the house.
 The trim work is one of the first things guests notice when they walk into their house.
 You just don’t see that type of trim anymore.
 I’m sure it also adds substantial value to their home.

 I took a lot of pictures of my parents' trim work and also searched on Google and Pinterest for a few days until I found the WindsorONE Classical Craftsman line of moldings.
 This was the exact look I was going for!

 WindsorONE is a molding manufacturer, and you can find their trim work at lumber yards all over the country.
 What really stood out to me on their website was their style guides (classical colonial, Greek revival, colonial revival, and classical craftsman).
-WindsorONE created these various lines of interior moldings to work together as one cohesive style.
-To me, their craftsman style moldings have a much better look and style than anything else I’ve found.

 I used their dealer locator tool and found several nearby places that stock WindsorONE moldings.
 I ended up getting all my trim from Allegheny Millwork & Lumber here in Pittsburgh.